 Singapore has used a serology test kit to aid in contact tracing, but the test has not been broadly validated for clinical use.
+The results from this test are not to be used for confirmatory testing or as sole basis for diagnosis.

-In China, a total of 12 types of nucleic acid testing kits and eight types of antibody testing kits for COVID-19 have gained approval for clinical use by China's National Medical Products Administration for clinical use.
+In China, a number of nucleic acid testing kits and antibody testing kits for COVID-19 have gained approval for clinical use by China's National Medical Products Administration for clinical use.